WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2020-04/why-everyone-should-learn-programming/index.md

 If you are a frequent reader of my blog then you most likely are learning programming to become a programmer of some form.
 Obviously if you want to be a programmer it make sense to learn programming, but what about everyone else that does not want to be a programmer?
 Should they learn programming?
 I think they definitely should, but probably not for the reasons you think.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: _BFaPx0mAGs`

 ## What Is Programming?

 In order to talk about why someone should or should not learn programming we first need to understand what programming is at its core.
 Programming is just a way for you to communicate with a computer in order to make the computer do something for you.
 This can be anything from building out a complex web application like YouTube or as simple as a hello world application.
 In both scenarios you have written some form of instructions the computer can interpret in order to do what you want.